vinaysupermario/Assignment-6/README.md

    4.  **Use of DropOut** ✓
    5.  **Use of Fully Connected Layer or GAP** ✓
 6. Submission Items:
-   1. Your Repo link where we can see your test logs (to see test accuracy) IN THE README.MD section: this file
+   1. Your Repo link where we can see your test logs (to see test accuracy) IN THE README.MD section: **Training Logs Down at the bottom of THIS FILE**
-   2. Your GitHub Actions Link:
+   2. Your GitHub Actions Link: https://github.com/vinaysupermario/Assignment-6/actions/runs/12454558603/job/34765947698
-   3. Your Test file link:
+   3. Your Test file link: https://github.com/vinaysupermario/Assignment-6/blob/main/test_model.py
-   4. Your Validation Test Accuracy: 99.50 (18th epoch)
+   4. Your Validation Test Accuracy: 99.57 (19th epoch)
 7. Result:
     1. Parameters: 12.1k
     2. Best Train Accuracy: 99.23
-    3. Best Test Accuracy: 99.50
+    3. Best Test Accuracy: 99.40(11th epoch), 99.57(19th epoch)
     4. Epochs: 20

 ## Training Logs